PlayDough1992/pdEMU/README.md

 A multi-system emulator frontend that supports all RetroArch/libretro cores.
 Play games from dozens of classic systems including Game Boy Advance, NES, SNES, Genesis, PlayStation, and many more!

+**Now available on Windows!** This branch contains the Windows port with full compatibility.

 ## Features

 - 🎮 **Multi-System Support** - Supports 20+ gaming systems